 - Electric dryers need a dedicated 220-volt circuit to plug into.
 Gas dryers plug into a dedicated 120-volt outlet.
 If your laundry room needs a new electrical outlet, hire a licensed electrician.

 - Gas dryers need a gas line in the laundry space.
 You must hire a licensed plumber to complete this installation.

 - Steam dryers must have water added to them.
 If your model requires a “Y” connection to route water from the washer to the dryer’s steam chamber, the installer will typically make the connection.
 In some cases, you must have a plumber complete that part of the installation separately.

 Consider the following when shopping for new appliances:

 - 3-prong plugs are used for homes built before the year 2000.

 - 4-prong plugs are used for homes built after the year 2000.

 - Also check the dryer's prong amount before purchase as well.
 Some dryers are still made for 3-prong outlets to accommodate older homes.

 When you add professional installation to your new appliance purchase from The Home Depot, a compatible cord is required.
 The delivery agent carries both types of cords to make sure your home is covered.

-When you purchase a new appliance from The Home Depot without professional installation, a 4-prong cord is sent by default.
-If your home is equipped with a 3-prong outlet, you will need to purchase a 3-prong cord or connector adapter separately.
+When you purchase a new appliance from us without professional installation, a 4-prong cord is sent by default.
+If your home is equipped with a 3-prong outlet, you'll need to purchase a 3-prong cord or connector adapter separately.